bassbeaver/gkernel-docs/docs/v1/1_main-concepts.md

 * CLI Command - represents CLI command to be executed.

+### Kernel

+Gkernel framework have two kernel implementation - for web and for CLI environments.

+`github.com/bassbeaver/gkernel/web`
+package contains kernel and other entities for web environment.

+`github.com/bassbeaver/gkernel/cli`
+package contains kernel and other entities for CLI environment.

 ### Configuration

 Gkernel uses yaml files to describe application configuration.
 Path to folder, containing config files, should be passed to Kernel constructor.